mharchik/ReaperScripts/README.md

 Many scripts include more specific information on their functionality in their header and some also include user configurable settings near the top of the file.

 # Installation:
 You can install these scripts by using ReaPack.
-From inside Reaper go to the menu _Extension > ReaPack > Import Repositories..._ and copy and past the link below into the dialogue box.
+From inside Reaper go to the menu: _Extension > ReaPack > Import Repositories..._ and copy and past the link below into the dialogue box.

 `https://raw.githubusercontent.com/mharchik/ReaperScripts/main/index.xml`